Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Conclusions and Discussions

 \section{Conclusions and Discussions}

 We have obtained the self-consistent gravitational waveforms in an expanding Universe in the Brans-Dicke theory.
 There are three GW polarizations, i.e., the plus polarization $h_+$, the cross polarization $h_\times$, and the breathing polarization $h_b$.
 The waveforms of these three polarizations can be applied to high redshift GW sources.
-In the GR limit ($\bar{\omega}\to + \infty$) or when the redshift of GW source is negligible ($z\ll1$), the waveforms converge to the previously known results.
+In the GR limit ($\bar{\omega}\to \infty$) or when the redshift of GW source is negligible ($z\ll1$), the waveforms converge to the previously known results.

 We have considered the modifications during wave generation and propagation.
-Previous researches on standard sirens in modified gravity theories have adopted inconsistent waveforms which has ignored the modifications from wave generation.
+Previous researches on standard sirens in modified gravity theories have adopted inconsistent waveforms which has ignored the modifications from wave generation; but the waveforms that focus on the wave generation effects, such as the post-Newtonian waveforms, apply only to the local wave zone and cannot be used directly to study GW sources with non-negligible redshifts.
 Compared with GR, in wave generation, there are extra breathing polarization as well as phase and amplitude corrections to the tensor polarizations; in wave propagation, the electromagnetic luminosity distance $D_L$ is replaced by the gravitational distance $D_G$ and the scalar distance $D_S$.
 The expression of $D_G$ has been derived before, e.g., \cite{PhysRevD.102.044036}, while $D_S$ is a new result.
 Inconsistent waveforms can bias the source parameters measured by the GW detectors.
 The main contribution to parametric estimation biases is from the phase correction of the frequency domain waveforms originating from scalar dipole radiation.
-We found that, when the coupling constant $\alpha$ approached the Cassini upper bound, in the detection of BH-NS binaries (GW191219, GW200105, and GW200115) by the Einstein Telescope, the inconsistent waveforms would bias the measurement of redshifted chirp mass significantly but had negligible impact on the measurement of the distance.
+This shows that the expanding of Universe will not suppress the modification of the waveforms due to the scalar dipole radiation.
+We found that, when the coupling constant $\alpha$ approached the Cassini upper bound, in the detection of BH-NS binaries (GW191219 and GW200115) by the Einstein Telescope, the inconsistent waveforms would bias the measurement of redshifted chirp mass significantly but had negligible impact on the measurement of the distance.

 The solution to the geometric optics equations, Eq. \eqref{Ap}, is a general result which can be applied to the GWs emitted by any isolated sources, such as a binary with a precessing orbital plane \cite{PhysRevD.95.104038}, an extreme mass ratio inspiral system \cite{PhysRevD.85.102003}, a triple system \cite{PhysRevD.100.083012}, etc. The method using local wave zone to match wave generation and wave propagation can also be used in other theories, such as massive Brans-Dicke theory \cite{PhysRevD.102.124035}, reduced Horndeski theory \cite{PhysRevD.103.064075}, Chern-Simons theory \cite{PhysRevD.85.064022,*PhysRevD.93.029902}, etc. It is interesting to consider using this match procedure to combine the parametrized post-Einsteinian (ppE) framework \cite{PhysRevD.98.084042,*PhysRevD.101.109902} with the generalized GW propagation (gGP) framework \cite{PhysRevD.97.104037,*PhysRevD.97.104038,*PhysRevD.99.104038}.
 The ppE framework mainly focuses on wave generation in modified gravity theories while the gGP framework deals with the wave propagation.